AntonioDeNicola/eso-odp-site/docs/odp/energy-demand.md

 ## Description

 The Energy Demand Ontology Design Pattern represents energy demand as a service request and an energy process shaped by behavioural, technological, environmental, policy, and economic factors.
-It connects demand with consumer behaviour, market prices, weather conditions, energy-efficiency policies, technologies, and the economic mechanisms through which consumers respond to changes in income and relative prices.
+Energy demand depends on consumer behaviour, weather conditions, energy-efficiency policies, and technologies, while also interacting bidirectionally with the energy market price.

-The pattern also describes demand response as an operational strategy through which energy providers and grid operators encourage consumers to adjust their energy use in response to price signals or grid conditions.
-Demand response can modify energy demand and contribute to objectives such as grid balance and peak-demand reduction.
+The pattern also describes demand response as an operational strategy initiated by energy providers and grid operators and enabled by policy instruments and market mechanisms.
+Consumers participate in demand response, which reacts to price signals and may be triggered by grid conditions.
+By modifying energy demand, demand response contributes to grid balance and peak-demand reduction.

 By connecting consumers, market signals, policy instruments, grid conditions, elasticities, and substitution mechanisms, the pattern supports a structured analysis of how energy demand changes and how it can be managed within an energy system.